-You parish can be categorised as in the most or least deprived l 10% or 50% of all parishes within the diocese e and of all parishes natior ally Deprivation Indicator Score Diocesan Position National Position Life Expectancy at birth (boys) 6 (1999-2003) 78 50% least deprived 50% least deprived ife expectancy at birth (girls) 6 (1999-2003) 81 50% least deprived 50% most deprived Life expectancy at birth can give an idea of overall quality of life.
-Life expectancy is an ohysique, exercise, diet, drug use including smoking and alcohol consumption, disposit - ctany can be affected by family histo ory, marital status, economic stat Proportion of the population aged 60+ who are in receipt of the Guaranteed part of Pension Credit 5 (2012) 5% 10% least deprived 10% least deprived Pension Credit is an income related benefit made up of 2 parts - Guarantee Credit and receive this are on a low income.
-This statistic only covers people living in private hous 's below £142.70 (single people) or £ 217.90 (couples) so those who Percentage of working age persons (16-74) with no qualifications 2 (2011) 20% 50% least deprived 50% least deprived A low-level of skill or educational attainment is one indicator of social disadvantage.
-C ualifications may make it easier to find employment.
-Learning a ilso helps promote active citizenship and combat social exclusion.
-Percentage of Children under 16 in Poverty 7 (2010) The proportion of children in families in receipr of either out of work benefits or tax credits where trips and activities; school uniforms or warm winter clothes, be unable to go swimming, have frien juulifications, have lower employment chances, thus restricting their ability to get a good job and ds round for tea or celebrate their birthdays.
-Many will never have a holic ndex of Multiple Deprivation (IMD) 8 (2010) 13.8 50% least deprived 50% least deprived eprivation is considered to be a multi-dimensional problem, encompassing a range of domains su rhich areas are considered to be deprived and above which they are not.While being in the most a no definitive point on the scale below Proportion of the working age population who are in receipt of a key out-of-work benefit 5 (2012) 5% 50% least deprived 50% least deprived lumber of people aged 16 to State Pension age claiming: Jobseeker's Allowance (JSA) Dther income related benefits. .
-Employment and Suppor rt Allowance (ESA), Incapacity Benefit (IB), Income Support (IS) (as a lone po arent or in the "other" category), Social rented as a percentage of all households 2 (2011) 3% 50% least deprived 50% least deprived focial housing is housing that is let at low rents and on a secure basis to people in hou concentrated in the social housing sector, with low rates of employment and low inco • • • • • provided by councils and not-for-profit organisations such as housing assoc iations.
-Vulnerable groups are of one Parent Households as a percentage of all households vith children 2 (2011) 20% 50% most deprived 50% most deprived Children in single parent families have a much higher risk of living in poverty than chilo lren in couple families.
-Sin ngle parents may rely on informal child care.
+Deprivation Indicator Score parishes within the diocese Diocesan Position National Position Life Expectancy at birth (boys) 6 (1999-2003) 78 50% least deprived 50% least deprived Life expectancy at birth (girls) 6 (1999-2003) 81 50% least deprived 50% most deprived Life expectancy at birth can give an idea of overall quality of life.
+Life expectancy is an physique, exercise, diet, drug use including smoking and alcohol consumption, disposi - ctany can be affected by family histo ry, marital status, economic status, Proportion of the population aged 60+ who are in receipt of the Guaranteed part of Pension Credit 5 (2012) 5% 10% least deprived 10% least deprived Pension Credit is an income related benefit made up of 2 parts - Guarantee Credit and receive this are on a low income.
+This statistic only covers people living in private hous s below £142.70 (single people) or £ 217.90 (couples) so those who Percentage of working age persons (16-74) with no qualifications 2 (2011) 13% 10% least deprived 10% least deprived A low-level of skill or educational attainment is one indicator of social disadvantage.
+C Qualifications may make it easier to find employment.
+Learning a lso helps promote active citizenship and combat social exclusion.
+Percentage of Children under 16 in Poverty 7 (2010) The proportion of children in families in receipr of either out of work benefits or tax credits where t trips and activities; school uniforms or warm winter clothes, be unable to go swimming, have frien qualifications, have lower employment chances, thus restricting their ability to get a good job and ds round for tea or celebrate their birthdays.
+Many will never have a holid Index of Multiple Deprivation (IMD) 8 (2010) 13.8 50% least deprived 50% least deprived Deprivation is considered to be a multi-dimensional problem, encompassing a range of domains su which areas are considered to be deprived and above which they are not.
+While being in the most c • • • no definitive point on the scale below Proportion of the working age population who are in receipt of a key out-of-work benefit 5 (2012) 5% 50% least deprived 50% least deprived Number of people aged 16 to State Pension age claiming: Jobseeker's Allowance (JSA) Other income related benefits.), Employment and Suppo t Allowance (ESA), Incapacity Benefit (I B), Income Support (IS) (as a lone po arent or in the "other" category), Social rented as a percentage of all households 2 (2011) 2% 10% least deprived 10% least deprived ısing need.
+It is generally p provided by councils and not-for-profit o organisations such as housing assoc iations.
+Vulnerable groups are ofter Social housing is housing that is let at low rents and on a secure basis to people in hou concentrated in the social housing sector, with low rates of employment and low inco me levels me levels 0% 10% least deprived 10% least deprived